My Preventive Maintenance: Now that the system is clean.

 .
 Foxit Reader

 instead of Internet Explorer.
-They're more secure browsers!
+A more secure browser!
+Easy to make the change!FireFox Tutorial

 Don't open e-mail attachments without first scanning them with an up-to-date anti virus program, even after doing that I would be very careful.